flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 #### Constructing the frame

-If you've been reading the previous articles you'll find the GBA a no-stranger, be that as it may, there will be additional functionality that may surprise you (don't forget that this console runs on two AA batteries).
+If you've read the previous articles you'll find the GBA familiar, although there is additional functionality that may surprise you, and don't forget that this console runs on two AA batteries.

 I'm going to borrow the graphics of Sega's *Sonic Advance 3* to show how a frame is composed.